JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

 </blockquote>
 ````````````````````````````````

-Content can be included as a code block.
-Using the FlexiCodeBlocks extension:
+Content can be included as a code block, using the FlexiCodeBlocks extension:
 ```````````````````````````````` extraExtensions
 FlexiCodeBlocks
 ```````````````````````````````` example